West Space Team

 Benjamin Baker, Gallery Assistant

-Benjamin Baker is an artist working in painting and performance.
-Benjamin began volunteering at West Space in 2016, and became a weekend Gallery Assistant in 2020.
-Benjamin is an active member of the arts community and is on the committee at Trocadero Art Space.
+Benjamin Baker began volunteering at West Space in 2016, and became a Gallery Assistant in 2020.
+Benjamin is a practicing artist, and on the Trocadero Art Space committee.
+Benjamin works in the gallery on Saturdays.

 Board